 SVP | Head of Trust and Estates, Appraisals & Collections

 An auction evaluation is a complementary service, in which an auction estimate is provided if we have a market for the work or works in question.
 The estimate may often be provisional if based on images and information, and subject to first-hand examination.
 An appraisal is a formal opinion of value, often culminating in a document, primarily for estate tax or insurance purposes.
 There is a fee for this service, based on the time necessary to conduct and complete the appraisal.

-Auction appraisals place an estimate derived from current market conditions expressed in a range (ie, $3,000 – 5,000).
-These complimentary values are placed by our specialist teams and are when a collector wants to liquidate, or sell, a collection via auction.
+Auction evaluations place an estimate derived from current market conditions expressed in a range (ie, $3,000 – 5,000).
+These complimentary value estimates are placed by our specialist teams and are used when a collector or estatewants to liquidate, or sell, a collection or work of art via auction.
 Appraisals for insurance are formal written reports executed by our team of USPAP qualified appraisers, which can be used for filing paperwork with insurance brokers.